-In the case of the European Citizen Initiative the argument of participation in politics remains disputatious.
+In the case of the European Citizen Initiative, the argument of participation in politics remains troublesome.
 First of all, the Commission is not obliged to propose legislation as a result of an initiative.
-After a million votes have been gathered the people are only allowed to present their initiative in public hearing in the European Parliament.
-Only when the Commission decides to adopt the proposal it will become the law.
-I think The European Citizen Initiatives therefore is a very limited instrument of direct Democracy as it rather advices and not shapes the European Union’s decision making.
-Up to this day only 2 Initiatives have been answered by the Commission since the launch of the European Citizens Initiative in 2012.
+After a million votes have been gathered, the people are only allowed to present their initiative at a public hearing in the European Parliament.
+Only when the Commission decides to adopt the proposal does it become the law.
+The European Citizen Initiative, therefore, is a very limited instrument of direct democracy, because it advises and not shapes the European Union’s decision making.
+Up until today, only two initiatives have been answered by the Commission since the launch of the European Citizens Initiative in 2012.

-Generally the participation in referendums holds many controversies as increasing the number of opportunities to participate also increases the opportunities for exclusion.
-A referendum could achieve the opposite of direct democracies as it may not emphasize what the people in the whole want.
-Some people particularly from lower socio economic status are less likely to vote in a referendum.
-I find that a solely representative government is more capable to incorporate the voice of the whole community by representing them when they cannot represent themselves.

-Another important aspect is that issues that predominantly concern minority groups often have too low turn outs to be validated by the parliament.
-The general public will for instance not cast a vote on hunting regulations as they feel the regulation not affects them personally.
-Although 90% of the voters demanded a restriction on hunting in the referendum in Italy, 1990, it did not obtain the quorum and was declared as invalid.
+Another important aspect is that issues that predominantly concern minority groups often have voting turn outs that are too low to be validated by the parliament.
+This results in significant controversy as referendums can cause exclusion as readily as inclusion.
+The general public will, for instance, not cast a vote on hunting regulations, as they feel the regulation does not affect them personally.
+Although 90% of the voters demanded a restriction on hunting in Italy in 1990, the referendum did not obtain the quorum and was declared as invalid.

-Furthermore is a referendum a majoritarian device that can result in the infringement of the rights of minorities.
-An example were the instrument of a referendum did not consider each need of the members of the community was the referendum in Swiss, 2009, where people voted 57 to 43 to ban building of any more minarets in Switzerland.
-As I see it, legislatures are aware of the need for balance and toleration of groups.
-The British politician James Bryce once said that parliamentarians may be ignorant but not as ignorant as the masses.
-However a representative government can be influenced too much by minorities that are well-organized or resourced pressure groups who are able to secure concessions at the expense of the public weal.
+Furthermore, a referendum is a majoritarian device that can result in the infringement of the rights of minorities.
+An example of a referendum that did not consider each need of the members of the community was the referendum in Switzerland in 2009, in which people voted 57 to 43 to ban building any more minarets.
+Legislatures must be aware of the need for balance and toleration among groups.
+The British politician James Bryce once said that parliamentarians may be ignorant, but not as ignorant as the masses.
+However, well-organized minority groups and resourced pressure groups can influence a representative government at the expense of the public weal.

-But one cannot neglect that majorities have rights too and minorities can be satisfied as due to a referendum were able to express their vote but fairly overrules.
-In the end It is a common dispute of how greatly one measures the importance to achieve the satisfaction of the whole on the expense of a minority or tries to equally fulfil the needs of each individual which implies that the majority will be less satisfied.
+However, one cannot neglect that majorities have rights too, and minorities can be satisfied due to a referendum that is able to express their vote, but fairly overrules.
+In the end, it is a common dispute of how greatly one measures the importance of achieving the satisfaction of the whole, at the expense of a minority, or tries to equally fulfil the needs of each individual, which implies that the majority will be less satisfied.